softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/native-apis.md

 # Lab: Access Native APIs

-In this lab, you will:
+In this lab, you will learn how to:

+- Access native functionality with Capacitor
-- Learn how to use the Capacitor APIs
+- Use the built-in Capacitor APIs to leverage native functionality
-- Learn how to perform platform detection
+- Detect which platform the application is currently running on
-- Create and use mock objects
+- Create and use mock objects for unit testing

 ## Overview